-Pro tip: Free trials are often designed to showcase a CRM’s premium features to help upsell the platform.
-Make sure to ask what features are available in the base plan and take a day or two to test out whether you can get by with only those features.
-Otherwise, you risk signing up for services you don’t need.
+Pro tip: Free trials are often designed to showcase a CRM’s premium features, helping upsell the platform.
+Make sure to check which features are available in the lower-priced plans and take a few days to test out whether you can get by with only those features before trying a higher-priced plan.
+This helps you prevent signing up for services you don’t need.

 Once you’ve selected and purchased the CRM, implementation is the next step.
-While it may be the final phase of the process, it’s equally important as the steps that came before it.
-Indeed, it’s so integral to the overall success of the CRM experience that we’ve created a guide on how to complete a CRM implementation in just five steps.
+While it may be the final phase of the process, it’s just as important as the steps that came before it.
+It is so integral to the overall success of the CRM experience that we’ve created a guide on how to complete a CRM implementation in eight steps.

-From creating an implementation plan to establishing your CRM’s settings and integrating it with other business apps, the steps are outlined in detail to help you get your CRM up and running as effortlessly as possible.
-Once in place, you’ll want to regularly measure its effectiveness to make sure it’s delivering as promised and establish an ongoing training program to increase user efficiency.
+From assembling your CRM team to establishing your CRM’s settings and integrating it with other business apps, the steps are outlined in detail to help you get your CRM up and running.

 Top-rated CRMs to Consider for Your Business

-With so many CRMs on the market to choose from, it can be difficult to know where to start shopping.
+With so many CRMs on the market to choose from, it can be challenging to know where to start.
 Here are three solutions to consider that represent a variety of price points and a wide range of features.
-For more choices, check out our list of 2021’s 6 best CRMs for small businesses.
+For more choices, check out our list of the six best CRMs for small businesses.

 Freshsales is a user-friendly, customizable CRM that offers essential features like lead management, visual sales pipelines, time-based workflows, and sales reports.
 It also has a robust in-app telephony system.
 Freshsales provides a free plan with unlimited user allocation, while its paid plans start at $15 per user, per month.